jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

 - And so for the next iteration, our pieces are the matched pieces of the previous iterations.

+- Also anoher difference with the real jigsaw puzzle algorithm is that we can have pieces with no matching ones ("leftovers").
+It does not affect the algorithm and they will be carried over until the final result is obtained.

 So on a practical side, the algorithm described before can be implemented as
 follows: